The Legend of Zelda Tears of the Kingdom: Best pre-order deals

 ‘The Legend of Zelda: Tears of the Kingdom’ collector’s deluxe edition, Nintendo Switch: £109.99, Game.co.uk

-The collector’s edition of The Legend of Zelda: Tears of the Kingdom is currently out of stock, with Game last restocking the deluxe edition on Friday 17 February at around 9am.
+The collector’s edition of The Legend of Zelda: Tears of the Kingdom is currently out of stock, with Game being the last retailer to restock the deluxe edition on Friday 17 February at around 9am.

 We expect the retailer to release another batch of the collector’s edition soon, so keep checking back, though there are unlikely to be any deals on the collector’s edition, due to it being a high-demand item.
 The collector’s edition comes with an art book, a SteelBook case, a steel poster and a set of four pin badges.